merterenkandilli/ee463-hw1/README.md

-# ee463-hw1-
+# ee463-hw1
-This is ee463 homework1 repo of group of Zeynep Çoklu and Mert Eren Kandilli
+This is the repo for ee463 hw1 of the group of zeynep coklu and mert eren kandilli